 The time commitment varies depending on the nature of the case to which the Investigation Actuary is appointed.
-The Case Manager takes on the majority of the work, seeking input from the Investigation Actuary as required.
 Once appointed the time commitment may take up to three to five days in total (which may be spread over several weeks or months) for the investigation up to Adjudication Panel stage and perhaps the same for cases going to a Disciplinary Tribunal Panel hearing, including attendance for one or possibly two days at the hearing.
-Most cases are resolved at the Adjudication Panel stage, therefore attendance at Disciplinary Tribunal Panel hearings is rare.

 All members of the Investigation Actuary Pool will be offered training in disciplinary investigations.
 Typically this has been a commitment of one day every 18 months or so.
-This training counts for Continuous Professional Development (CPD) and may take place in London, Edinburgh or remotely.
+This training counts for Continuous Professional Development (CPD) and normally takes place in London or Edinburgh.
+Remote access by webinar or other is available.